 (4) the simplicity of querying data for coarse and indirect relationships (such as “provenance of an object”)

 Only under the above four conditions the formal ontology can commonly be accepted and will be general enough to overcome idiosyncratic constructs.
-The consequence of this necessary restriction is that data entry forms and their labels, system internal methods of storing and implementation and the query formulation tools and their terms presented to users will and must in general deviate from the formal ontology.
+The consequence of this necessary restriction is that data entry forms and their labels, system internal methods of storing and implementation and the query formulation tools and their terms presented to users, will and must in general deviate from the formal ontology.

 As long as these “deviations” can be described in terms of logical relations of the common formal ontology to the constructs in the actual implemented components, the formal ontology is operational and effective.
 Its use will enforce a good practice of information modelling and support the integration of different systems of overlapping domains and the migration of data to new and more powerful platforms.
 The confusion of the above four technical requirements with the effective principles of ontology engineering as described in this guide is a major error of so-called “practitioners” and practical obstacle to find the effective constructs.

-Unfortunately, in order to keep this guide compact enough, we could not include a discussion of the current methods to make data entry and querying simple and implementations fast and efficient on top of a complex ontology, in order to make the reader of this guide confident that these issues can be technically solved.
-We can only point to respective literature.
+Unfortunately, in order to keep this guide compact enough, we could not include a discussion of the current methods to make data entry and querying simple and implementations fast and efficient on top of a complex ontology.
+In order to make the reader of this guide confident that these issues can be technically solve,. we can only point to respective literature.
 Lack of understanding of this issue has recently fostered the idea, that virtually any data structure is an ontology, in particular a schema in the form of known “knowledge representation languages”, which throws us back in the 2010s to the idiosyncrasy of local systems this method aimed at overcoming in the 1990ies.
 We clearly do not support this opinion out of ample practical experience, and we do not regard “vocabularies” and terminological systems “ontologies”.

 Having said that, this guide describes a methodology for formal ontology development presented in the form of a simple process model of recommended steps and a series of distinct principles for consultation during conceptual modelling activities.
 These principles are deemed pertinent to the creation of information systems about scientific and scholarly knowledge using formal ontology, although in practice the scope of their application may be broader.
-The principles are arranged in thematic groups representing clusters of relevant, practical modelling issues and responses They constitute a list of functional conclusions regarding key questions/problems recurrently encountered in conceptual modelling activities and have been arrived at through hands on, empirical engagement in ontology construction over the past twenty years.
+The principles are arranged in thematic groups representing clusters of relevant, practical modelling issues and responses.
+They constitute a list of functional conclusions regarding key questions/problems recurrently encountered in conceptual modelling activities and have been arrived at through hands on, empirical engagement in ontology construction over the past twenty years.

 The principles presented here are a consolidation of a consciously different perspective on formal ontology development to other major methodological approaches that have been outlined in the literature.
 This differentiation arises out of the practical effort to apply existing methodologies and finding the need to take new ground positions with regards to the task of ontology development itself and the limits that it faces precisely in order to meet the end of providing functional models for the fields under investigation.
 It is necessary, then, in preface to an explication of the proposed process model and principles, to elaborate on the background assumptions and context from which they have been developed.